MicrosoftDocs/defender-docs/defender-for-iot/set-up-sites.md

 # Set up a site

-Microsoft Defender for IoT in the Microsoft Defender portal includes the **Site security** page, which offers an overview of the security state of your entire operational technology (OT) network.
+Microsoft Defender for IoT in the Microsoft Defender portal includes the **Site security** page, which offers an overview of the security state of your entire operational technology (OT) environment.
 Your organization's security team can use this page to regularly monitor the security status of your production sites.

 In this article, you learn how to set up a site in the **Site security** page.